englishnotes/blog/Englsih-All-Notes.md

 We can say “Mr Brown has gone to Scotland“, because he is not here now, but we can’t say “I have gone to Scotland“, because that means I am not here now, which is impossible.

- **Present perfect or past simple**
-As we already know, the difference between the present perfect and the past simple is that we use the present perfect when we are thinking about time before and up to now, whereas we use the past simple when we are thinking about a specific past time.
-For example, “I have been here for twenty minutes; I arrived here twenty minutes ago”.

 Now think about this sentence:
 “I ate eggs for breakfast today.”

 In sentences like this, some students make the mistake of saying “I have eaten” because they are using the word “today”.
 This is wrong.
 We say “I ate eggs for breakfast today” because, as the rule tells us, we are thinking about what happened at a specific past time – breakfast time.
 The fact that the word “today” is in the sentence changes nothing; we are not thinking about now.
 We are thinking about breakfast time, which is a specific past time.

 ### Example

 i have already written the letter
 The road is closed.
 There's been an accident.